Testicular failure occurs when the testicles cannot produce sperm or male hormones, such as testosterone.

 A physical exam may show:

-Avoiding the drug or activity that is causing the problem may bring testicle function back to normal.
+Avoiding the medicine or activity that is causing the problem may bring testicle function back to normal.

 When to Contact a Medical Professional